 If you have private student loans, it might make more sense to refinance your loans and see if you can get a lower interest rate and payment.
 We recommend Credible for student loan refinancing because you can find out in 2 minutes or less if it's worth it.
 Try out Credible here.
-If you refinance through Credible, you can get a $200 bonus!
+If you refinance through Credible, you can get up to a $750 gift card bonus!

 Kansas Loan Forgiveness Programs

 Program: Rural Opportunity Zones Student Loan Repayment Program

 - Description: Rural Opportunity Zones are 77 counties that have been authorized to offer one or both of the following financial incentives to new full-time residents Kansas income tax waivers for up to five years or Student loan repayments up to $15,000